 - 16. Based on the plan notes (Sheet C-104), directional drilling appears to be the preferred option for crossing the A-Series BVW.
 Will this drilling require disturbance to the surface of the BVW?
 Will the potential for ledge or glacial erratics impact the viability of directional drilling?
-And if drilling is the confirmed strategy, will this impact the subsurface hydrology of the BVW with relation to the Vernal Pool Habitat? - 17.
+And if drilling is the confirmed strategy, will this impact the subsurface hydrology of the BVW with relation to the Vernal Pool Habitat?

+Applicant Response: The project now proposes to connect to municipal sewer; therefore the impacts referenced are no longer applicable. - 17.
 Given the significant presence of PVPs and CVPs within and bounding the Property, we recommend the Applicant consider time-of-year restrictions for certain activities which may impact Vernal Pool Habitat, such as the directional drilling of the A-Series BVW.
+Applicant Response: The Applicant believes there is no basis for a time-of-year construction restriction based upon the proposed design and transition to municipal sewer.